 The one with the Stat as a bad guy…

 Strap into your seat as Toretto and his Furious dudes take you for a spin in their cars (yet again).

 Furious 7 – Official Trailer (HD), Fast and Furious and photos © Universal Pictures

 OK, I could almost taste the testosterone from the opening credits alone.
-This being my first full journey into the Fast the Furious franchise, having previously only watched the first five to ten minutes of one and I can’t remember even which number let alone what the plot was.
+This was my first full journey into the Fast and the Furious franchise.
+I previously only watched the five to ten minutes of one and I can’t remember even which number it was let alone what the plot was.

 I gave up simply as I felt this was men’s turf and intruding so left Darlin Husband to the Rock and Vin Diesel street racing.
 The reason I watched this one was simply that Jason Statham was in it as the bad guy.
-So snuggled up to Darlin’ Husband I started to watch…
+So I snuggled up to Darlin Husband and started to watch…

 Groot Dom (Vin Diesel) and his family for putting Owen in a coma.
 Fair dos.

 So anyway Dom and this merry band of Fast and Furious dudes aim to kill him before that.
 After a confrontation in his office, Luke (The Rock, Dwayne Johnson) is hospitalised after a fight with Deckard.
 Deckard kills them off the dudes one by one, and started ironically in this particular episode 7, with a character called Han Seoul-Oh.